biojava/biojava.github.io/wiki/SVN_to_GIT_Migration.md

 title: SVN to GIT Migration
 ---

-At the end of March 2013, BioJava will move from SVN to GIT for version control.
+Around the end of March 2013, BioJava will move from SVN to GIT for version control.
+This page should be viewed as a proposal for how the migration process will progress.
+It is a work in progress.
+Please share your comments on the talk page or on the mailing list.

 Benefits of the move
 --------------------